giulia-vivarelli/AIFairness-Project/docs/source/index.rst

 **Sex**
 ^^^^^^^

-The dataset is unbalanced with respect to the Sex feature, with 76.8% male candidates and 23.2% female candidates.
+The dataset is skewed toward the Sex feature, with 76.8% male candidates and 23.2% female candidates.